darHH/tp/docs/UserGuide.md

 deletesport 1
 ```

-This removes the first sport in the alphabetically sorted global sports list.
+This removes the first sport in the alphabetically sorted global sports list:

 ![Deleting a Sport globally](images/deletesport_global_command.png)